Benedictine Ravens: Ravens win 31 games, 24-0 in conference play in 2018-19

-Benedictine featured great chemistry, three-point shooting and strong defense in 2018-19 and it resulted in a remarkable season.
-Its 24-0 record in the Heart of America Athletic Conference play is believed to be a collegiate record for most wins in an unbeaten conference season.
+During the 2018-2019 season, Benedictine showcased an exceptional blend of team chemistry, precision in three-point shooting, and robust defensive strategies.
+This harmonious combination of skills and tactics led to an extraordinary and memorable season.
+The team achieved an impressive and flawless 24-0 record in the Heart of America Athletic Conference play.
+This unbeaten streak is widely regarded as a collegiate record for the most victories achieved in a single conference season without a single defeat.

 The Ravens held opponents to 38.7 percent shooting to rank third nationally, second with 159 blocks, and held opponents to 67 points a game.
 They made 39.6 percent of their three-pointers, seventh nationally.